Podcastindex-org/podcast-namespace/README.md

 ## Current Roadmap

-**Phase 1** - Comment period closes on `11/15/20` and tags that have good consensus will be adopted.
-Any tags with questions, concerns or no discernable use case will be either
+**Phase 1** - [Closed] Comment period closed on `11/15/20` and 5 tags were adopted.

-              removed or booted to Phase 2.
+**Phase 2** - Comment period closes on `1/31/21` and tags that have good consensus will be adopted.
+Any tags with questions, concerns or no discernable use case will be either removed or booted to Phase 2.

-**Phase 2** - This phase is currently open for tag proposals and ideas.
+**Phase 3** - Open.
+Proposals welcome.

 <br><br>